Lecturer, Departments of History and German (2005)

 Ph.D.
 University of Michigan, 2005

-German Environmentalism in Transatlantic Perspective: A Multidisciplinary Approach, edited volume, forthcoming, September 2013 at Palgrave Macmillan (Climate and Energy series), with Dana Elzey.
+German Environmentalism in Transatlantic Perspective: A Multidisciplinary Approach, edited volume, Palgrave Macmillan 2013 (Climate and Energy series), with Dana Elzey.

 "Nuclear Power?
 No, Thank You!"
-Germany's Energy Revolution Post-Fukushima," in: Achilles (ed.), Environmental Sustainability in Transatlantic Perspective - forthcoming, September 2013.
+Germany's Energy Revolution Post-Fukushima," in: Achilles (ed.), Environmental Sustainability in Transatlantic Perspective, Palgrave Macmillan 2013.

 "The Economy Under the Nazis: Keynesianism Avant La Lettre?", 2013, Darden Business Publishing, UVA-GEM 112 (with Peter Debaere).